MarilynFranklin/Colleague/doc/user_stories.md

     In order to organize projects
     I want to list the type of project

+    Acceptance Criteria

+    1. I want to adds notes helping me to understand the nuances of the project

 7. As a freelancer
     In order to keep track of new clients
     I want to add clients